xCDAT/xcdat/docs/getting-started-guide/faqs.rst

 ``xcdat`` methods and functions usually accept an ``axis`` argument (e.g., ``ds.temporal.average("ts")``).
 This argument is internally mapped to ``cf_xarray`` mapping tables that interpret the CF attributes.

+xCDAT also includes its own "fall-back" mapping table that maps axes to their commonly accepted names (e.g., "X" maps to "longitude" and "lon").

 .. _cf_xarray: https://cf-xarray.readthedocs.io/en/latest/index.html